slcs-jsc/mptrac/README.md

 This README file describes the installation of MPTRAC on a Linux system.

-The following software dependencies are mandatory:
+The following software dependencies are mandatory for the compilation of MPTRAC:

-* the distributed version control system [Git](https://git-scm.com/)
 * the C compiler of the [GNU Compiler Collection](https://gcc.gnu.org)
 * the [GNU Make](https://www.gnu.org/software/make) build tool
 * the [GNU Scientific Library](https://www.gnu.org/software/gsl) for numerical calculations